Traditional Plant-Based Cooking

 Notes

-• Reheat in the same pan used to cook the kedgeree until piping hot.
-Add a little veggie stock and stir with a spoon until heated through almost like you would make fried rice or stir-fry.
+• Reheat in the same pan used to cook the kedgeree until steaming hot throughout.
+Add a little vegetable stock or coconut oil and stir with a spoon until heated through similar as to preparing fried rice.

-• Leftovers are tasty as a chilled kedgeree rice salad or side dish.
+• Leftovers are nice chilled for a kedgeree rice salad or used as a tortilla wrap filling.

 Nutrition